bastibe/python-soundfile/README.rst

 .. code:: python

-    import pysoundfile as sf
+    from pysoundfile import SoundFile
-    with open('filename.flac', 'rb') as fObj:
+    with SoundFile('filename.flac', 'rb') as fObj:
         data, samplerate = sf.read(fObj)

 Here is an example using an HTTP request: